awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 1. Expand **Group Policy Objects**\.

 1. Select **Default Domain Policy**, open the context \(right\-click\) menu, and choose **Edit**\.
+**Note**
+If the domain backing the WorkSpaces is an AWS Managed Microsoft AD directory, you cannot use the Default Domain Policy to create your GPO\.
+Instead, you must create and link the GPO under the domain container that has delegated privileges\.
+When you create a directory with AWS Managed Microsoft AD, AWS Directory Service creates a *yourdomainname* organizational unit \(OU\) under the domain root\.
+The name of this OU is based on the NetBIOS name that you typed when you created your directory\.
+If you didn't specify a NetBIOS name, it will default to the first part of your Directory DNS name \(for example, in the case of `corp.example.com`, the NetBIOS name is `corp`\)\.
+To create your GPO, instead of selecting **Default Domain Policy**, select the *yourdomainname* OU \(or any OU under that one\), open the context \(right\-click\) menu, and choose **Create a GPO in this domain, and Link it here**\.
+For more information about the *yourdomainname* OU, see [ What Gets Created](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_getting_started_what_gets_created.html) in the *AWS Directory Service Administration Guide*\.

 1. In the Group Policy Management Editor, choose **Computer Configuration**, **Policies**, **Administrative Templates**, and **PCoIP Session Variables**\.

-1. You can now use this **PCoIP Session Variables** Group Policy object to modify the Group Policy settings that are specific to Amazon WorkSpaces when using PCoIP\.
+1. You can now use this **PCoIP Session Variables** Group Policy object to modify the Group Policy settings that are specific to Workspaces when using PCoIP\.
 **Note**
 To allow the user to override your settings, choose **Overridable Administrator Defaults**; otherwise, choose **Not Overridable Administrator Defaults**\.

 ### Configure Printer Support for PCoIP<a name="gp_local_printers"></a>

-By default, Amazon WorkSpaces enables Basic remote printing, which offers limited printing capabilities because it uses a generic printer driver on the host side to ensure compatible printing\.
+By default, Workspaces enables Basic remote printing, which offers limited printing capabilities because it uses a generic printer driver on the host side to ensure compatible printing\.

 Advanced remote printing for Windows clients lets you use specific features of your printer, such as double\-sided printing, but it requires installation of the matching printer driver on the host side\.